 Additionally, many people don’t fully insulate the wall between their attached garage and the rest of their home.
 Instead, you want to put as much effort into insulating your garage as everywhere else.

-Learn More About The Benefits of Having an Insulated Garage Door
+Learn More About the Benefits of Having an Insulated Garage Door

 If you have an attic or crawl space above your garage, you need to be sure you insulate between the two spaces.
 Roofs are particularly harsh during the summer, as they conduct heat from the sun — especially if they’re made with tar shingles.
 By putting a layer of insulation between the attic and the rest of the garage, you can keep your garage cool without A/C.